 Changes to project details

+Manual changes

 In Mobility Tool you can change partner, mobility, participant or budget information.
-All other project information, i.e. project title, National Agency project ID, project activity periods cannot be changed in the tool.
+All other project information, i.e. the project title, the National Agency project ID, the project activity periods cannot be changed in the tool.
 To request changes to these project details, please contact the National Agency helpdesk.

-National Agency's amendments to the projects are displayed in the "Updates and Reports" section of the tool but the updated information will not change directly in the project.
+National Agency's amendments to the project are displayed in the "Updates and Reports" section of the tool but the updates are not reflected in the tool automatically.
 If such changes occur it is the beneficiary organisation's duty to look at the project details displayed in the "Updates and Reports" section and change the project data accordingly.

-Any National Agency's amendments to projects are communicated by an automated email messages sent by Mobility Tool to the beneficiary organisation contact persons.
+Any National Agency's amendments to projects are communicated by automated email messages sent by Mobility Tool to the main beneficiary organisation contact person.

 To display National Agency changes to the projects, follow the steps below.